Jake Hughes: Formula E

-NEOM McLaren Formula E Team (2023–)
+McLaren (2023–2024)

-2022-23 season
+2022–23 season

-After it was announced that the Mercedes-EQ Formula E Team, for which Hughes had been a simulator driver, would be taken over by the McLaren Formula E Team, the Briton left Formula 2 in pursuit of taking one of the seats for the upcoming season.
+After it was announced that Mercedes-EQ would be taken over by the McLaren Formula E Team, the Briton left Formula 2 in pursuit of taking one of the seats for the upcoming season.
 In November 2022, Hughes joined McLaren for the 2022–23 season, partnering René Rast.
 The season started out strongly in Mexico City, as Hughes progressed to the semi-final stage in qualifying, ending up third on the grid before finishing the race in fifth place, having been overtaken by André Lotterer on the final lap.
 Following the conclusion to the race, Hughes branded the ePrix as the "hardest race [he'd] ever done".
 At the first round of the Diriyah ePrix, Hughes qualified at second place (missing out on pole position by 0.060s) but finished the race in eighth.
 More qualifying success followed in the second round, as Hughes took his first pole position in the series, beating Mitch Evans in the final.
 He ended the race in fifth position, having lost the lead to Evans at the start.
+At the Hyderabad ePrix, Hughes suffered his first retirement of the season as a piece of debris got lodged in his steering wheel, prompting him to withdraw.

+A pair of tenth and eighth places followed at Cape Town and São Paulo, before having a disastrous at the Berlin ePrix in which he failed to score points.
+Hughes scored his second pole position at the Monaco ePrix after being promoted from second due to Nissan's Sacha Fenestraz being stripped of his pole position for exceeding his power limit in his final run.
+He finished the race in fifth.
+However, Hughes would only take two more tenth places throughout the rest of the season as the McLaren grew uncompetitive, and did not start the first race in Rome after a qualifying shunt.
+He placed 12th in the standings with 48 points, eight ahead of teammate Rast.

+Indoor speed world record

+During the London ePrix weekend, Hughes set a new Guinness World Records for indoor speed by hitting 218.71kmh/135.9 mph inside London's ExCeL Centre in a modified version of the Formula E Gen3 race car called the GENBETA.
+The previous record for fastest speed achieved by a vehicle indoors was 165.20kmh/102.65 mph set by American driver Leh Keen in a Porsche Taycan Turbo S at the New Orleans Convention Centre in 2021.